Coronavirus April 2021 Update: Please note that some information in the posts may have changed and some places may be closed.

 Kayaking

 Kayaking is the last big adventure on the Scorpion part of Santa Cruz Island.
 If you arrange it beforehand, you can rent a kayak and have the boat company take it over for you (but only a certain amount can go on each boat).
 This requires you to navigate ocean waters yourself from the island though, and should only be done by experienced kayakers.
 The best option would be to go with a guide service, and there are multiple that will take you on day trips or overnight trips.
-I have not done this myself, but I hope to one of these days.
+Here is more information on my kayaking trip I took.

 History